The Slate Islands aren’t talked about as much as they should be, these lovely islands are so unique and are well deserving of a visit.

 Luckily the boat finally made its way over so we weren’t stuck on the island but perhaps that wouldn’t have been such a bad thing!

-From speaking to people after my trip, it doesn’t seem that the Slate Islands are terribly well known about.
+From speaking to people after my trip, it doesn’t seem that the Slate Islands are terribly well known.
 From central Scotland, if you have access to a car, they are pretty easy to get to so I’d recommend making a trip as they are unique and you don’t get a feel for it until you’ve been and experienced it for yourself.